Last updated on May 17th, 2022 at 10:59 pm

 Finally, Typhon is said to symbolize the last resistance of the savage and uncontrollable forces of nature against the enforcement of the order of natural laws.
 Maybe that’s why we had to go so deep to find him.

 Time to return, before we get completely lost and forgotten in the dark caves and labyrinthine basements we have dived into.
 Take a deep breath and time counts backward.
 We return today.
 In our place and present time.

-But we will talk about more creatures of Greek mythology on another fantastic trip.
-For now, I hope you do not panic next time you enter a cave…
+But we will talk about more creatures and even more deadly monsters of Greek mythology on another fantastic trip.
+For now, I hope you do not panic the next time you enter a cave…